 - When mothers receive help affording child care, they are more likely to get and keep a job, which enables them to support their families and gain increased financial security.
 One study found that single mothers of young children who received help paying for child care were 39 percent more likely to still be employed after two years than single mothers of young children who did not receive any help paying for child care.
 Another study that analyzed data on a group of predominantly single, low-income parents found that, after controlling for individual, family, and other characteristics, parents receiving child care assistance were less likely to have work disruptions than parents not receiving child care assistance.

 - Despite the benefits of child care assistance, only a small fraction of eligible families are receiving help due to insufficient funding.
 Only 16 percent of children eligible for federal child care assistance received it in 2013 (the most recent year for which data are available).
-During the past several years, the nation did not made progress in addressing this unmet need and left many low-income families without help paying for child care.
-In 2016, 1.37 million children received CCDBG-funded child care in an average month—400,000 fewer children than in 2006, and the smallest number of children served since 1998.
-This decline in children served resulted from declining funding—CCDBG funding in FY 2017 was below far below the FY 2002 funding level after adjusting for inflation, and states’ use of Temporary Assistance for Needy Families funds for child care dropped dramatically between the peak in FY 2000 and FY 2016 (the most recent year for which data are available).
-The significant boost in CCDBG funding for FY 2018—an increase of $2.37 billion, bringing total federal funding to $8.14 billion—can help reverse these trends and enable more families to receive child care assistance.
+For several years, the nation did not make progress in addressing this unmet need and left an increasing number of low-income families without help paying for child care.
+In 2016, 1.37 million children received CCDBG-funded child care assistance in an average month—400,000 fewer children than in 2006, and the smallest number of children served since 1998.
+This decline in children served resulted from declining funding—CCDBG funding in FY 2017 was far below the FY 2002 funding level after adjusting for inflation, and states’ use of Temporary Assistance for Needy Families funds for child care dropped dramatically between the peak in FY 2000 and FY 2017 (the most recent year for which data are available).
+The significant boost in CCDBG funding starting in FY 2018—an increase of $2.37 billion, bringing total federal funding to $8.14 billion—can help reverse these trends and enable more families to receive child care assistance.
+However, further federal and state funding will be needed to fully address the unmet need and close other existing gaps in child care assistance.

 - Even if families are eligible for child care assistance, they may not receive it and may instead be placed on waiting lists for months or years.
-Twenty states had waiting lists or frozen intake (turned away eligible families without adding their names to a waiting list) for assistance in 2017.
-In a number of states, these waiting lists are quite long— nearly 29,000 children in Florida, over 24,000 children in Massachusetts, approximately 26,600 children in North Carolina, and nearly 41,600 children in Texas, as of early 2017.
+Nineteen states had waiting lists or frozen intake (turned away eligible families without adding their names to a waiting list) for assistance in 2018.
+In a number of states, these waiting lists are quite long—more than 29,500 children in Florida, 20,000 children in Massachusetts, 50,700 children in North Carolina, and 65,400 children in Texas, as of early 2018.
 Studies show that many families on waiting lists struggle to pay for reliable, good-quality child care as well as other necessities, or must use low-cost—and frequently low-quality—care.
 Some families cannot afford any child care, which can prevent parents from working.

 Child care providers are not paid sufficiently to support high-quality care.

 - Payment rates for providers serving families that receive child care assistance are too low to support high-quality care.
-Only two states set their payment rates for child care providers serving families receiving child care assistance at the federally recommended level in 2017, a sharp decline from 2001, when 22 states set their reimbursement rates at the recommended level.
+Only one state set its payment rates for child care providers serving families receiving child care assistance at the federally recommended level as of February 2018, a sharp decline from 2001, when 22 states set their payment rates at the recommended level.
 Low rates deprive child care providers of the resources necessary to pay adequate compensation to teachers and staff, ensure low child-staff ratios, purchase toys and books, maintain facilities, and cover other costs involved in offering children a good learning experience.
 Low rates may discourage high-quality providers from even enrolling children receiving child care assistance.

 - The providers teaching and caring for our children earn very low wages.
 The average salary for child care workers is just $11.42 per hour, or $23,760 per year.
 These low wages make it difficult to attract and retain well-qualified child care teachers and staff, and make it very challenging for child care workers—94 percent of whom are women—to support their own families.
 Nearly two-thirds (63 percent) of child care teaching staff with at least one child age 18 or younger report accessing one or more public support programs in the previous three years.